Tevvek/hp-technical-challenge/task_2/README.md

 9. Change use of .indexOf to .includes for better readibility
 10. Do the same for adding user to array of users in shop.
 Make function, use includes instead of indexOf.
 11. Await for saving the shop model.
+12. Fix another issue where response was returning the invitationResponse fully instead of its body.
+Make both cases 201 and 200 return their response.
+But still keep the last one in case the status is not 201 nor 200.
+Also, remove the 'else' from the status 200 because if everything goes OK it will return early.